 Milton Keynes - Specialist Memory Service

 The Milton Keynes Specialist Memory Service works in much the same way as the memory support service in Buckinghamshire, providing a comprehensive assessment of memory and post-diagnosis support.
-In addition to the advice and guidance this service can supply, they also run therapeutic group sessions to get the mind working a bit and offer a forum to dementia carers.
+In addition to the advice and guidance this service can supply, they also run therapeutic group sessions to get the mind working a bit and offer support for dementia carers.
 Their multidisciplinary team of specialists can help with other behavioural and cognitive symptoms in addition to those that affect memory.

-This service is for anyone with the beginning signs of dementia, or who have experienced problems with memory for at least 6 months.
+This service is for any Milton Keynes resident with the beginning signs of dementia, or who have experienced problems with memory for at least 6 months.
 Those who already have a diagnosis of dementia and have then got relevant social care will not be able to use this service.

-This service can help in the home at a time that suits you.
+This service can help in the home at a time that suits you, between 9:00 and 17:00, Monday to Friday.
 It can also be accessed in care homes in the area.
 Referrals are taken through a Milton Keynes GP.

 NHS Speech and Language Therapy

 The Alzheimer’s Society is the major dementia charity in Buckinghamshire and Milton Keynes.
 They work with the local social and NHS services, as well as independently, to supplement the dementia care network across the county.
-In addition to running the Memory Support Service (above), the Alzheimer’s Society also run plenty of community support groups, memory cafes and singing groups for those living with dementia in Buckinghamshire.
+In addition to running the Memory Support Service (as mentioned above), the Alzheimer’s Society also run plenty of community support groups, memory cafés and singing groups for those living with dementia in Buckinghamshire.

 Find out more on our Dementia-Friendly Buckinghamshire page.